|

 Exhibition,

-Department of Painting, Krannert Art Museum, University of Illinois,
+Department of Painting, Krannert Art Museum, Univ. of IL,

 Urbana-Champaign, IL |